Wnt2Fly/Nvidia-Shield-Bluetooth-Remote-Fix/README.md

 # Nvidia Shield Bluetooth Remote Fix
-NOTE: This is a fix for keeping bluetooth remotes paird for day to day use, it will not fix the loss of pairing after reboot.
+NOTE: This is a fix to keep Bluetooth remotes paired for day-to-day use; it will not fix the loss of pairing after a reboot.

 ## 🎯 Problem

-Your TiVo remote (or other Bluetooth HID remotes) disconnects frequently from your Nvidia Shield TV, requiring constant re-pairing.
+Your TiVo Stream 4k remote (or other Bluetooth HID remotes) disconnects frequently from your Nvidia Shield TV, requiring constant re-pairing.
 The remote works fine initially but loses connection after the Shield sleeps or randomly during use.

 ## 🔍 Root Cause